Portmarnock: Velvet Strand, Portmarnock beach

 The beach was the starting point for two important pioneering flights.
 On 23 June 1930, Australian aviator Charles Kingsford Smith and his crew took off in the Southern Cross on the second westbound transatlantic flight (to Newfoundland), after which they continued on to Oakland, California, completing a circumnavigation of the world.
 The first solo westbound transatlantic flight began from Portmarnock beach when Jim Mollison, a British pilot, took off in a de Havilland Puss Moth on 18 August 1932 bound for Pennfield Ridge, New Brunswick, Canada.

 The sculpture Eccentric Orbit (by Rachel Joynt and Remco de Fouw, erected 2002) on the seafront is of limestone, bronze and stainless steel.
 The needle points to the North Star, an age-old navigation point.
 The sculpture commemorates the epic flights of the Southern Cross (the second non-stop east–west North Atlantic flight, in 1930), the Heart's Content (the first east–west non-stop solo North Atlantic flight, 1932) and the abandoned solo North-Atlantic flight of Faith in Australia (1933).

 Portmarnock is home to one of the 29 Napoleonic Martello Towers in the Greater Dublin Area.

 Etymology and history

 The district's name derives from the Irish word port – meaning "port" – and Saint Marnoch or Mernoc, said to have arrived in what is now Portmarnock in the fifth century AD.

 The area had been settled in Neolithic times, as evidenced by flints and other tools excavated on the northern fringe of Portmarnock and the remains of a ring fort visible from the air at the south of the town.
 The son of Queen Maedhbh of Connaught – Maine – is also said to have been buried locally.

+In the early 20th century, Portmarnock became known for its brickworks which were owned by the Plunkett family.

 During the Irish War of Independence, Michael Collins stayed at the Portmarnock house of Moya Llewelyn Davies, using it as a safe house.

-In February 1988, An Garda Siochana discovered a Provisional IRA arms cache at Station Road.
+In February 1988, An Garda Siochána discovered a Provisional IRA arms cache at Station Road.
 30 AK-47s, 3 machine gun tripods, 12 RPGs, 31,000 rounds of ammunition and 227 kg of Semtex was discovered.